IsPeterHere/Computational-Models/README.md

 ## 1. Turing machine

-Turing_Machine.h defines a basic Turing machine model (one in which a tape starting from 0 has infinite length in one direction ~ a.k.a. a large pre-specified length for programming purposes).
+Turing_Machine.h defines a basic Turing machine model (Specifically as descried in Papadimitriou, Christos H .
+Computational Complexity.
+United Kingdom, Addison-Wesley, 1993.), though with a adjustable predetermined bound on the tape length for implementation purposes.
 The following projects extend this Turing machine module to define more complicated systems.

 ### Where this model has been used:
 <a href = "https://github.com/IsPeterHere/4-Bit-RAM">A minimalistic 4-bit-RAM architecture running on a single tape Turing machine</a>